 Uposathagara is a quiet and comfortable room, where there is a panel of the Buddha’s birth on the wall.
 Meanwhile, Dhammasala is a place where monks perform services and various other spiritual activities.
 You can also stop by the Stupa area which is a giant bell-shaped building made of concrete.

 In the Bodhi Tree, you can do meditation which usually takes place on the Day of Vesak.
 Meanwhile, Kuti consists of several rooms that are used as the residence of monks and those who are studying.

 ADJANI BALI COOKING CLASS

 Spending time at Adjani Bali will be a unique experience for you.
-On Jalan Yudistira No. 2, you can learn how to cook a variety of Balinese and Indonesian specialties.
+On Jalan Yudistira No. 2 you can learn how to cook a variety of Balinese and Indonesian specialties.
 The menu that is practiced also varies, from stir-fried dishes to cakes.
-You will be taught how to balance taste, choose the right ingredients for certain dishes, and so on.
+You will be taught how to balance the taste, choose the right ingredients for certain dishes, and so on.

 In fact, Adjani Bali offers cooking classes which are divided into “vegetarian” and “non-vegetarian”.
 There is also a cooking class program specifically for Balinese specialties.
 Here, there is also an herb garden that you can visit while the guide explains the various herbs.

 Not only that, learning to cook at Adjani Bali can also be an opportunity for you to socialize.
 There are many participants, both local residents, local tourists, and foreign tourists who join the cooking class here.
 You can take advantage of this opportunity to add contacts.

 Fee : US 20 / person – US 35 /person.